jayleetx/rcv/README.md

 | ANDY THORNLEY      |     359|      NA|      NA|      NA|      NA|      NA|      NA|      NA|      NA|
 | NA                 |    3499|    3532|    3630|    3743|    3929|    4096|    4578|    5576|    7278|

 Sandra Lee Fewer wins in Round 9, with 14,705 votes to Marjan Philhour's 13,126.
-4,360 votes were left blank, marked invalid, or exhausted in this election.
+3,499 ballots were left blank for this election, and 3,779 were exhausted or marked invalid in this election.

 #### Visualizing Data